ppy/osu-wiki/news/2026/2026-04-18-mod-multipliers-survey-results.md

 ![](/wiki/shared/news/2026-04-18-mod-multipliers-survey-results/mod-multipliers.png)

-Alongside the changes shown above, there are also mods with multiplier changes which aren't a simple number tweak. osu!(lazer) adds a series of new fun mods for all to enjoy, and some of these mods change gameplay significantly when paired with other mods.
+Alongside the changes shown above, there are also mods with multiplier changes which aren't a simple number tweak. osu!(lazer) adds a series of new fun mods for all to enjoy, and some of these mods' difficulty is reduced when paired with other mods.
 As a result, these cases will have different multipliers depending on what other mods are enabled:

 <!-- todo: replace with non-placeholders -->